 Packed with information on wide ranging topics such as current affairs, health, travel, science and technology, religion, spirituality, wildlife, fashion, poems and short stories, magazines have been a treasure trove that has enriched my knowledge and widened my mental horizons.

-Having grown up in a villages, I hold environment close to my heart.
+Having grown up in a village, I hold environment close to my heart.
 When I came across magazines, Down to Earth and Sanctuary Asia, I was instinctively drawn to them and engrossed in the articles on environment and wildlife and the serious problems of pollution, climate change and extinction of species.
 I planted trees and did gardening.
-I also gifted these magazines to my dear ones for spreading awareness about environment and our duty towards protecting it from damage and degradation.
+I also gifted these magazines to my dear ones for spreading awareness about the environment and our duty towards protecting it from damage and degradation.